gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 - Confident in the need of the collaborator.
 - The collaborator is at the application boundary.
 - The collaborator is at the modules boundary.
-- The collaborator interacts with an expensive sub-system such as a database or a web-service.
+- The collaborator interacts with an expensive sub-system such as a database or a webservice.
 - The call to the collaborator is a notification.

 #### Advantages

 - Avoids test-overlap.
 - Can finish the SUT before having to descend.
-- Allows to simulate expensive sub-systems such as databases and web-services.
+- Allows to simulate expensive subsystems such as databases and webservices.

 #### Disadvantages